Updated: January 22, 2024; May 16, 2022

 Marketing is part art and part science, but data always backs the most effective marketing strategies.

-Digital marketing tools as Google Ads, Google Analytics, Facebook Insights, and Facebook Ads yield a wealth of data that can inform your strategy.
+Digital marketing tools as Google Ads, Google Analytics, Facebook Insights, Facebook Ads, LinkedIn, and marketing automation tools yield a wealth of data that can inform your strategy.
 That data can answer simple questions – What social channel do my customers use most? – and complex questions – Can I increase sales while reducing my ad budget?
 (The answers, as usual: It depends – on the data.)

 See Patterns and Trends

 Digital marketing and analytics identify patterns and trends of user interaction with our digital properties.
-Analytics reveal how users consume our content at a large scale.
-Marketers base decisions on those use patterns and trends.
+Analytics reveal how users consume our website content and marketing campaigns at a large scale.
+Marketers base decisions on those patterns and trends.
 Data visualization makes those patterns and trends clear and comprehensible.

 Consider, for example, PPC traffic and sales.
 Say your sales from paid search have decreased over the last three months, but traffic from paid search has increased.
 Naturally, you want to know why.